We eat Quinoa at least once a week and this is one of my husband’s

 1 ½ cups Celery, diced (about 2 stalks)

-¾ cup unsweetened dried Cranberries, plus 1 cup boiling water to soak
+¾ cup unsweetened dried Cranberries, plus 1 cup boiling

-2 small Scallions with tops, sliced
+2 small Scallions

 1 cup Carrots, peeled and diced (about 2 medium)